View Wanda Martin's Obituary on CurrentArgus.com and share memories

 Wanda Faye Martin

-Faye was born August 15, 1942 in Maryville, TN the daughter of John L. and Clyda (Nichols) Bradley.
+Faye wore many hats during her lifetime including, cosmetologist, heavy equipment operator and nurse.
+She loved hiking, line dancing, shopping and most of all babies!
+She was always ready for festivities.

-Survivors include her daughter, Kimberlee (Michael Dausey, Jr.) Lambert, Republic, WA; son, Timothy Hardesty; and sister, Linda Blazeck, Forsyth, IL.
+Survivors include her husband Ray Martin of Carlsbad.
+Daughter, Kimberlee Lambert (Michael Dausey), Republic, WA.
+Son, Tim Hardesty; Stepdaughter, Kelley Martin (Freddie), LIndenhurst IL and sister Linda Blazek, Forsyth, IL.; Grandchildren: TJ, Alee, Haylee, Ashley, Caitlin and Lia; Great-grandchildren, Benji, Kelly, Ben and Finn.

-She was preceded in death by her parents and 2 sisters: Barbara Cross and Debbie Bauer.
+She was preceded in death by her son Danny Chaffin and stepson Jeff Martin.
+Granddaughter, Ruby and great granddaguhter Aurora.
+Parents, John and Clyda, sisters Barbara and Debbie.

-Faye was a nurse for over 20 years and a very hard-working woman.
-She loved to Line Dance and spending time outdoors.